ahmedfoad/ahmedfoad/README.md

 </div>
 <br/>
 <div align="center">
-  Software development is my passion .
-I'm seeking to be more professional in my career especially back-end development .
-I'm a senior .net developer graduated from the faculity of computer and information scinece with skills : ASP.NET MVC , ASP.NET Core , SQL , WEB API .
+  Hi, I'm Ahmed Fouad.
+Software development is my passion.
+I'm seeking to be more professional in my career especially in back-end development.
+I'm a senior .net developer.
+I graduated from the faculty of computer and information science with skills: ASP.NET MVC, ASP.NET Core, SQL, WEB API.
 </div>